 - Troubleshooting is much less painful: GTM has built-in tools to troubleshoot and correct tag errors.
 The GTM has a Preview and debugs mode that can show which tags are working on a page and what tags are not working.

 - Permissions Management: GTM has a robust option to add users and restrict access to tag management and editing.
 You will set permissions for each user on your team to make sure no mistakes occur by an inexperienced user.

 - Website Speed: While it is not that much of an impact, using a tag manager does positively helps a website’s loading speed as it minifies the code of the main page and offloads it to Google Servers.

 - It’s Free: GTM does have a paid version under Google Analytics 360 Suite, but you will find that the free version has all the features someone may need.

 Career Benefits of GTM

-Someone who wants to become a digital marketing professional such as a digital marketing manager or digital marketing analyst must have the knowledge of deploying and using Google Tags Manager.
+- Someone who wants to become a digital marketing professional such as a digital marketing manager or digital marketing analyst must know of deploying and using Google Tags Manager.

-This is especially important in the case when you are dealing with more than one client at once as you will probably have many sites to track and analyze at once and you will want to save as much time as possible to get real work done.
+- This is especially important when you are dealing with more than one client at once as you will probably have many sites to track and analyze at once, and you will want to save as much time as possible to get real work done.